 (b) Titanium central core.
-Each stack of piezo motors is formed by a y-axis and z-axis linear positioner9(stepper) 1 connected via an L-shaped mount to a x-axis linear positioner 2.
-On top of it, a 2Dscanner10 3 allows for a $10 \times 10 \mu m$ (@ 4 K) fine positioning window on the xy-plane.
-Vertical fine movement is obtained by applying a DC voltage on the z-axis linear positioner, though limited to a small range of $1.75 \mu m$.
-Just recently, the top stack scanner has been replaced with a large range xyz-scanner11 $30 \times 30 \times 15 \mu m$ (@ 4 K) making it possible to image the nanowires for almost their entire length.
+Each stack of piezo motors is formed by a y-axis and z-axis linear positioner $^9$ (stepper) 1 connected via an L-shaped mount to a x-axis linear positioner 2.
+On top of it, a 2D-scanner $^{10}$ 3 allows for a $10 \times 10 \mu \text{m}$ (@ 4 K) fine positioning window on the xy-plane.
+Vertical fine movement is obtained by applying a DC voltage on the z-axis linear positioner, though limited to a small range of $1.75 \mu \text{m}$ .
+Just recently, the top stack scanner has been replaced with a large range xyz-scanner $^{11}$ $30 \times 30 \times 15 \mu \text{m}$ (@ 4 K) making it possible to image the nanowires for almost their entire length.
 Both top and bottom samples' supports are designed with a dovetail slide for an easy installation and removal.

 (c) Close up on lens(left)/NW(top)/sample(bottom).
-The NWs' chip on the top stack (in violet) is glued on a L-shaped support with a 2° tilt respect to the xy-plane.
+The NWs' chip on the top stack (in violet) is glued on a L-shaped support with a $2^{\circ}$ tilt respect to the xy-plane.
 Such a tilt is crucial to prevent any unwanted contact against the bottom sample while scanning.
-A small piezo disk (3 mm diameter 0.5 mm thickness) is mounted just behind the L-shaped holder (its position is indicated by the gray dashed line) to drive the NWs' mechanical resonances. top piezo stack is dedicated to the placement of the NWs in the focused light beam, whereas the bottom one brings the sample under investigation close to the nanowire's tip and performs the scan (Fig. 2.2(c)).
+A small piezo disk (3 mm diameter 0.5 mm thickness) is mounted just behind the L-shaped holder (its position is indicated by the gray dashed line) to drive the NWs' mechanical resonances.

-The fine motion of piezo-stacks is controlled from the PC via 3×2 analog voltage outputs of a dedicated 16-bits DAQ card12.
+outputs of a dedicated 16-bits DAQ card.
 The imaging of the NW (top-stack) or of the sample (bottom-stack) can be performed in two modes:

-- \cdots Point-by-point: a fine-movement array of 2D coordinates (points) is generated by defining the scan trajectory with a space resolution much higher than the final image for a smoother motion of the piezo.
+- ··· Point-by-point: a fine-movement array of 2D coordinates (points) is generated by defining the scan trajectory with a space resolution much higher than the final image for a smoother motion of the piezo.
 A boolean array of the same size distinguishes between simple movement points (false) and acquisition points (true) forming the final matrix of $m \times n$ points.
-This mode is indicated for timeconsuming measurement routine at each point, such as thermal noise, static optical gradient, frequency sweeps or a sequence of these. - /// Line-by-line: similarly to raster-scan in conventional AFM, each line-scan is sampled at high rate upon a digital trigger, which starts the data acquisition and the analog voltage ramp controlling the 'fast-axis' piezo.
+This mode is indicated if time-consuming measurement routines are performed at each acquisition point, such as thermal noise, static optical gradient or frequency sweeps. - /// Line-by-line: similarly to raster-scan in conventional AFM, each line-scan is sampled at high rate upon a digital trigger, which starts the data acquisition and the analog voltage ramp controlling the 'fast-axis' piezo.
 This mode exploits the functionalities of the Data Acquisition module available for the Zurich Instruments lock-in, which allows to define triggered acquisitions, of user-defined duration, for several quantities such as: tracked frequencies of the NW's modes (i.e. PLLs control), modes' oscillation amplitudes (i.e. demodulators R signal) and auxiliary inputs (e.g. DC reflection).